thojmr/PregnancyPlus/README.md

 # Introduction
 This repository contains the PregnancyPlus plugin, that adds additional belly sliders in Studio and Maker.
 It is intended to compliment the [KK_Pregnancy](https://github.com/ManlyMarco/KoikatuGameplayMods) plugin, but can be used without it.
 (For example: HS2 , AI)
-The belly shape will persist in any game mode when slider vales are saved to the characters card.
+The belly shape will persist in any game mode when slider vales are saved to the characters card, or scene.

 <img src="https://github.com/thojmr/KK_PregnancyPlus/blob/master/images/result.png" height="575"></img>
 <img src="https://github.com/thojmr/KK_PregnancyPlus/blob/master/images/P%2BMakerGUI.PNG" height="575"></img>
 <img src="https://github.com/thojmr/KK_PregnancyPlus/blob/master/images/P%2BStudioGUI.PNG" width="476.5"></img>

 ## Features
-- Adds a number of slider that will allow you to change the size and shape of a characters belly in Studio and Maker.
+- Adds a number of sliders that will allow you to change the size and shape of a characters belly in Studio and Maker.
     - Slider values will save to scene or card.
     - In the main game you can further adjust all characters belly shape at once with the F1 plugin config sliders.
-- Timeline (KK) and VNGE (HS2/AI) integration for animating the belly (see below).
+- Timeline (KK) and VNGE (HS2/AI) integration for animating the belly by creating blendshapes (see specific features below).
-- Adds 3 configurable keybinds in plugin config that can be used to increase or decrease the belly size in Main Game mode, on the fly.
+- Adds 3 configurable keybinds in plugin config that can be used to increase or decrease the belly size in Main Game, on the fly.
 - This plugin can be a substitute for stomach bulges/fat bellies as well, but it's original intent is pregnancy.
 - Adds a "Main Game" mode config option.
 Disable if you want to turn off this plugins features temporarily while playing.
 - This plugin is somewhat compatible with "[ddaa33] Pregnant plugin (ShapeKeyPlugin)" if you wish to combine the effects of both, you can.
 But the effects applied by this other plugin will not save to the character card by default.